TheMerjin/Blocks-Blokjes/README.md

 - Customizable 5x5 game grid.
 - AI agent powered by Deep Q-Learning.
-- Comprehensive training environment for reinforcement learning experiments.
+- Comprehensive training environment for reinforcement learning experiments.\
+-Playable game which can be played by running game.py

 ## Installation